Hello and welcome to my guide on writing cute romance storylines.

 It can lead to a lot of stupid misunderstandings, which is of course the best way to add cute tension and silly embarrassment into the scene.

-Here’s one example of one of my stories of flirting that isn’t necessarily cute, but indeed communicates the possible romance going on:
+Here’s one example of one of my stories of flirting that isn’t necessarily cute romance, but indeed communicates the possible kissy-kissy tension going on:

 “I swear we had this conversation just a few minutes ago,” I say.